kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 mobile devices get more and more powerful, Angular starts becoming something of a no brainer, it just makes development so fast compared to most other methods.
 It is also highly testable, reliable, and has the backing of Google and many other huge companies behind it.
 The Ionic CLI makes it easy to start making and application, and that is nothing to sneeze at.
-It is built to work with hubrid applications and Cordova from the ground up.
+It is built to work with hybrid applications and Cordova from the ground up.
 It's documentation is excellent, and due to its popularity (when I [first looked at the Ionic framework])/programming/2014/04/22/the-state-of-html-mobile-frameworks-in-2014/) in April it had 82 questions on [Stackoverflow](http://stackoverflow.com/search?q=ionic), it now has over 1,400) it has a lot of resources for getting answers.
 And to top it off, it is well designed and well written.